Cha-code/Libft/README.md

 implemented and learn how to use them.

 The aim of this project is to code a C library regrouping usual functions that we’ll be allowed to use in all our other projects.
-At 42 we are not allowed to use standard C library function, we can use only function we coded ourself.
+At 42 we are not allowed to use standard C library functions, we can use only functions we coded ourself.
-So the longer term goal of this library is to grow with our own function.
+So the longer term goal of this library is to grow with our own coded functions.